-The characteristics of prediction on the AUCKLAND traces falls into three classes, representatives of which are shown in Figures 7 through 9.
+traces fall into three classes, representatives of which are shown in Figures 7 through 9.

 The behavior of Figure 7 occurs in 15 of the 34 traces.
-The most interesting feature here is that the graph shows concavity for all predictors: we can clearly see a "sweet spot" for the traffic prediction.
+The most interesting feature here is that the graph shows concavity for all predictors: we can clearly see a sweet spot for the traffic prediction.
 In other words, there is an optimal bin size around 32 seconds at which the trace is most predictable.
-As we noted in the introduction, this contradicts the conclusions of earlier papers.
+As we noted earlier, this contradicts the conclusions of earlier papers.
 Because it occurs in half of the AUCKLAND traces, we do not believe that it is a coincidence.
-The location of the sweet
+The location of the sweet spot varies from trace to trace.
+In some traces it occurs at quite small bin sizes, which suggests that it is not an artifact of the fact that we are fitting and predicting on smaller amounts of data as we increase bin size.
+It is clearly an artifact of the data itself.